ncatlab/nlab-content/pages/859.md

 The utility of the more general construction is that there is notion of orbit groupoid $\Gamma //G$ (identify any $\gamma$ and $^g
-\gamma$) and it is theorem that the orbit groupoid is isomorphic to the quotient groupoid
+\gamma$) and it is a theorem that the orbit groupoid is isomorphic to the quotient groupoid

 $$ (\Gamma \rtimes \, G)/N$$